Hospital Epidemiology and Antimicrobial Stewardship

 Components of the training:

-- Activities will include disease surveillance, outbreak investigation, federal and state reporting, implementation and practice of an antimicrobial stewardship program.
+- Activities will include disease surveillance, outbreak investigation, federal and state reporting, participation in AS rounds with the MD-ID pharmacist team, clinical guidelines development, drug use evaluations, and implementation of new AS strategies.

 2. Active participation in HE-AS committees and Quality Improvement

-3. Didactic training in HE-AS and biostatistics online with an opportunity to attend an in-person training conference
+3. Training in HE-AS and biostatistics online and a BMC-based training curriculum on research methods, implementation and improvement science, and qualitative research.
+Fellows will have an opportunity to attend an in-person training conference

 4. Completion of the IDSA Core Antimicrobial Stewardship (CAS) Curriculum